About This Blog

 8th August 1897 Michele Angiolillo’s Attentat

-One hundred and fifteen years ago today, in the tiny Spanish spa town of Santa Agueda, Spain’s autocratic and much-hated prime minister Cánovas del Castillo was assassinated: gunned down as a final act of revenge by an Italian anarchist who … Continue reading
+On this day in 1897, in the tiny Spanish spa town of Santa Agueda, Spain’s autocratic and much-hated prime minister Cánovas del Castillo was assassinated: gunned down as a final act of revenge by an Italian anarchist who could no … Continue reading

 9th August 1943 the Death of Franz Jägerstätter